Context

 context.

-Features on the shared
+Features on the default

 context are shared across all contexts, unless there is a feature with the same name on a custom context.